roemvaar/cs_notes/docs/algorithms/dynamic_programming.md

 ## Memoization

+A common algorithm design tactic is to divide a problem into sub-problems of the same type as the original, solve those sub-problems, and combine the results.
+This tactic is called divide-and-conquer method; when combined with a lookup table that stores the results of previously solved sub-problems (to avoid solving them repeatedly and incurring extra computation time), it can be referred to as dynamic programming (memoization).

 **Memoization** is a term describing an optimization technique where you cache previously computed results and return the cached result when the same computation is needed again.

+## Tabulation